El Farsante

-"El Farsante" ("The Impostor", "The Phony") is a song recorded by Puerto Rican singer Ozuna.
+"El Farsante" ("The Impostor" or "The Phony") is a song recorded by Puerto Rican singer Ozuna.
 It was released as a single in July 2017 as the third single from his debut album Odisea.
 A remixed version alongside American bachata singer Romeo Santos was released on January 30, 2018 while its music video premiered the same day.

 Production

 The song "El Farsante" is a Latin R&B song.
 It includes a blend of Latin pop, and trap.

 Background

 In the song, Ozuna speaks of his want to reconcile and save his relationship with an unnamed partner.

 Music video

 The remixed music video, featuring Romeo Santos, was released on January 30, 2018.
 The video was shot in multiple locations of New York City and Caracas.
-The video has gained over 1.4 billion views as of April 2020.
+It has gained over two billion views on YouTube as of February 2026.